Dvirus89/tenbisbarcodes/README.md

 # Find unused 10bis barcodes (Shufersal/Victory)
-(10Bis updates their barcodes usage state every week or two, so consider only records older than two weeks as valid)
+## ** PLEASE NOTE ** 10Bis updates their barcodes usage state every week or two, so consider only records older than two weeks as valid)

 ## Usage:
 ```